What is Japanese knotweed?

 It is not currently covered by any legislation in the UK, but its invasive nature should not be underestimated.
 It grows vigorously, creating large, dense stands that exclude native vegetation and prevent tree saplings from establishing.

 Although a similar size to Japanese knotweed, the similarities in appearance end there.
 Himalayan knotweed grows from much smaller, green stems, with large tongue or lance-shaped leaves.
 Flowers are white clusters with pink centres.
 Brown, fertile seeds form in autumn.
-Seeds of P. wallichii are dispersed by wind and water, while rhizome and stem fragments are dispersed in waterways, by flooding and through mechanical ground disturbance.
+Seeds of the plant are dispersed by wind and water, while rhizome and stem fragments are dispersed in waterways, by flooding and through mechanical ground disturbance.

-- Flowers in late summer – long clusters of creamy white flowers
+- Flowers in late summer – long clusters of creamy white or pale-pink flowers

 - Plants typically reach 40 – 180cm in height